Rodan + Fields

-Rodan & Fields, LLC, known as Rodan + Fields or R+F, is an American multi-level marketing company specializing in skincare products.
-Katie Rodan and Kathy A. Fields, creators of Proactiv, started the Rodan + Fields brand in 2002 and sold it a year later.
-They relaunched the brand in 2007 as a multi-level marketing firm.

-Rodan + Fields uses independent consultants to sell its products.
-Its business model has been criticized by consumer advocates as being a pyramid scheme.
+Rodan & Fields, LLC, known as Rodan + Fields or R+F, is an American skincare and haircare company.
+Katie Rodan and Kathy A. Fields, creators of Proactiv, founded Rodan + Fields in 2000 and sold it in 2003.
+They relaunched the brand in 2007 as a multi-level marketing firm, using independent consultants to sell its products.
+This business model has been criticized by consumer advocates as being a pyramid scheme.

+In 2024, Rodan +Fields announced that it changed to an affiliate-based direct-to-consumer business model.

 History

 Fields and Rodan met in 1984 during their dermatology residency at Stanford University School of Medicine.
 In 1995, they developed Proactiv Solution as a preventative skincare for acne.
 Proactiv is now a registered trademark of Guthy-Renker and Nestlé.

-In 2002, Fields and Rodan launched Rodan + Fields.
-Products were sold in department stores.
-The following year, the company was purchased by Estée Lauder.
-In 2007, Fields and Rodan reacquired the brand and transitioned the company from department stores to multi-level marketing, where consultants can earn a commission for their own sales and for the sales of people they recruit.
+Fields and Rodan founded Rodan + Fields in 2000 and later launched a line of products sold in department stores.
+In 2003, the company was purchased by Estée Lauder.
+In 2007, Fields and Rodan reacquired the brand and transitioned the company from department stores to multi-level marketing, where consultants could earn a commission for their own sales and for the sales of people they recruited.
 Rodan + Fields launched in Canada in February 2015 and in Australia in September 2017.

 In 2018, private equity firm TPG bought a minority stake in the company.
 At the time, Rodan + Fields was valued at $4 billion.

 In April 2020, the US Federal Trade Commission (FTC) issued a warning letter to Rodan + Fields for making unlawful and misleading earnings claims related to COVID-19.

+In 2021, Rodan + Fields was named the number one skincare regimen brand in the United States for the fourth year in a row (2018-2021).

+In October 2022, the founders launched a whole line of shampoos, conditioners and stylers, on top of their skincare.
+In November 2022, Rodan and Fields were a part of a class action lawsuit in regards to their Lash Boost serum.
+The company offered $38 million to resolve the issue as well as change their verbiage on the product usage, instructions, and warnings.